nathan-andosen/layered-architecture/README.md

 * User signin
 * User / App settings
-  * Change settings of the app (maybe light / dark theme)
+  * Change settings of the app (maybe light / dark theme, nickname)
-* Authentication via a fake api
+* Authentication via Firebase
-* CRUD operations of a note (to a fake database) via api
-* CRUD operations of a category (to a fake database) via api
+* CRUD operations on Cloud Firestore database
-* Some users will only have read access, others will have read & write
 * Routing (different pages in the app)
-* Search all notes
+* Search within a channel
   * Use web worker so not to block UI thread